franneck94/UdemyRust/Projects/project02/Exercise.md

 }
 ```

-The Arguments struct includes fields for the regular expression pattern, replacement string, input file path, and output file path.
+The *Arguments* struct includes fields for the regular expression pattern, replacement string, input file path, and output file path.

 ### Argument Parsing

-Implement the parse_args function to parse command-line arguments and populate the Arguments struct.
+Implement the *parse_args* function to parse the user's command-line arguments and into an instance of the Arguments struct.
 Ensure that the correct number of arguments is provided, and display an error message if the number of arguments is incorrect.

 ### File Reading

 Implement the read function to read the content of the input file specified by the user.
-Handle errors gracefully by displaying an error message if reading fails.
+Add error handling by displaying an error message if the reading fails.

 ### File Writing

 Implement the write function to write the modified content to the output file specified by the user.
-Handle errors gracefully by displaying an error message if writing fails.
+Add error handling by displaying an error message if the writing fails.

 ### Search and Replace